 Programs and Services

-Please be aware that while the situation is constantly evolving, we can share that we are preparing our locations for in-person programming, with additional safety precautions, while we await further guidelines from Toronto Public Health.
+Please be aware that we are currently finalizing all of our additional safety precautions for indoor programming, while we await further guideline updates from Toronto Public Health.
 When our in-person programming resumes, you can expect:

-- All participants and staff attending will be required to undergo a screening upon each visit
+- All participants and staff/volunteers attending will be required to undergo a screening upon each visit

 - Staff will be wearing masks and faceshields

-- All adult participants will be asked to wear a mask/face covering
+- All participants overs the age of two will be asked to wear a mask/face covering

 We appreciate your patience as we work to solidify practices which will ensure the safety of our community.
 Rest assured, we will keep you informed with any updates as we move forward.
-We also plan to continue our virtual programming, even when we resume our in-person programming.
-If you have any questions about our in-person or virtual programming please reach out to our Community Programs Manager.
+If you have any questions about our programs or safety policies reach out to our Community Programs Manager.